sachin-pikle/aura-tutorials/README.md

 In this tutorial, we will go through the following flow:

-* Part 1
+* Part 1 - Deploying your first microservice
   * Deploy microservice version V1 with Istio enabled (using Wercker)
   * Access GET "/api/creditscore" (in a Browser or in Postman)
   * Observe the microservice behaviour (in Vizceral, Zipkin, Grafana)

+* Part 2 - Canary deployment
   * Deploy microservice version V2 with Istio enabled (using Wercker)
   * Access GET "/api/creditscore" (in a Browser or in Postman)
   * See the traffic distribution between versions V1 and V2
+  * Route 100% traffic to microservice version V2
   * Observe the microservice behaviour (in Vizceral, Zipkin, Grafana)

+* Part 3 - Service broker integration
   * Provision a MongoDb instance using Service Broker
   * Write code to connect microservice version V2 to the MongoDB instance
-* Route 100% traffic to microservice version V2
   * Observe the microservice behaviour (in Vizceral, Zipkin, Grafana)

+* Part 4 - API-first development exprience
   * Associate API descriptor with the microservice (from the Admin console)
   * Generate Javascript lib (from the Admin console)
   * TBD - Create a new client microservice to use the generated JS library to access the backend rest API
   * TBD - Deploy this new client microservice with Istio enabled (using Wercker)
   * TBD - Access the new client microservice
   * TBD - Observe the microservice behaviour (in Vizceral, Zipkin, Grafana)

 ## Step-by-Step guide of running the demo